 This package has several functions to generate random and regular graphs, visualization of a graph, etc. Also, you can work with your large graph using this R package.
 There are some requirements to use this package: for Linux, a C and a C++ compiler are needed.

 The installation of this R programming package for data science is:

 For loading this package, you have to write:

-The package DataExplorer is one of the most extensively easy to use R packages for data science.
+The package DataExplorer is one of the most extensively easy-to-use R packages for data science.
 Among numerous data science tasks, exploratory data analysis (EDA) is one of them.
 In exploratory data analysis, the data analyst has to pay more attention in data.
-But, it not an easy job to check out or handle data manually or to use poor coding.
+It is not an easy job to check out or handle data manually or use poor coding.
 Automation of data analysis is needed.

 The package can be installed from CRAN directly using the below code:

 To load this R package, you have to write:

 One of the most incredible packages of R machine learning is the mlr package.
 This package is encryption of several machine learning tasks.
 That means you can perform several tasks by only using a single package, and you no need to use three packages for three different tasks.